PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 07:54:38
+Last updated: 2024-04-08 07:55:13
-Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher
+Random Quote: That is nostalgia: finding out that things from the past you didn’t even expectwere happiness…. actually were - Tokyo